-I've made these Thermomix muffins in celebration of World Nutella Day on Monday.
-If you're a big Nutella fan then you'll love these - they're moist and fluffy on the inside with a crunchy Nutella topping.
-I’ve used my simple Thermomix muffin recipe and just added a little dollop of Nutella on top and swirled it around with a tooth pick.
+I've made these Thermomix muffins to celebrate World Nutella Day on Monday.
+If you're a big Nutella fan, you'll love these - they're moist and fluffy on the inside with a crunchy Nutella topping.

-- 100 g unsalted butter cut into cubes
+- 100 g unsalted butter, roughly cut into cubes

 - 250 g plain flour